metal3-io/cluster-api-provider-metal3/docs/api.md

 * **automatedCleaningMode** -- An interface to enable or disable Ironic automated cleaning during provisioning or deprovisioning of a host.
-When set to `disabled`, automated cleaning will be skipped, where `metadata`(default) value enables it.
+When set to `disabled`, automated cleaning will be skipped, where `metadata` value enables it.
 It is recommended to tune the cleaning via metal3MachineTemplate rather than metal3Machine.
 When `spec.template.spec.automatedCleaningMode` field of metal3MachineTemplate is updated, metal3MachineTemplate controller will update all the metal3Machines (generated from the metal3MachineTemplate) and eventually BareMetalHosts with the same value.